S5SAJID/nex/file_organizer/docs/user_guide.md

 ## Handling Duplicates

-File Organizer can detect duplicate files by comparing their content (not just filenames).
+nex can detect duplicate files by comparing their content (not just filenames).
 When duplicates are found:

 1. Files are grouped by identical content
 2. The first file in each group is marked to keep (default)